bacontime/blog-mirror/art/isomorphic.md

-and limiting the shift between adjacent notes to no more than an octave, we only need to consider the 49 cases where α is between 0 and 12 inclusive, β is between 0 and α inclusive, and α+β is no more than 12.
+and limiting the shift between adjacent notes to no more than an octave, we only need to consider the 49 cases where α is between 0 and 12 inclusive, β is between 0 and α inclusive, and α+β is no more than 12.[^detailsaboutmorerestrictiveset]

+[^detailsaboutmorerestrictiveset]: If a further restriction is imposed to treat layouts as equivalent if individual notes are shifted by an octave - treating the space of notes as the integers modulo 12 - then there are 19 distinct layouts, 10 of which cover all 12 notes.
+However, this set would treat sets like {(4,3), (5,4), (4,3)} as equivalent note layouts, which feels silly to me.

 Of these 49 possibilities, only 24 cover all 12 notes.
 The other 25 possibilities are missing notes.